Zeddli/member-api-v6-v2/ReadMe.md

 - setup local mock api and set local configs
   - it will really call service and mock api

-Unit tests use `aws-sdk-mock` to mock S3 operations.
-So you can safely run tests without S3 configs.

 Then you can run:
 ```bash